hzbadr/exercism_elixir/elixir/nth-prime/README.md

 # Nth Prime

-Write a program that can tell you what the nth prime is.
+Given a number n, determine what the nth prime is.

 By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that
 the 6th prime is 13.